 It is not always easy to practice gratitude when things seem to be going all wrong.
 Yet, shifting your perspective to gratitude can change everything.

 In Maya Angelou’s book, Letter to My Daughter, she describes a time in her life when she was in despair.
 She went to see her mentor and told him she was going crazy.

 “Here is a yellow pad and here is a ballpoint pen,” he said.
 “I want you to write down your blessings.”
 “I don’t want to talk about that,” Maya said.
 “I’m telling you I’m going crazy.”
 He insisted.
 “Think of the millions of people all over the world who cannot hear a choir or a symphony or their own babies crying,” he said.
 “Write down I can hear, thank God.”

 “Write down that you can see this yellow pad and think of all of millions of people around the world who cannot see a waterfall or a flower blooming or their lover’s face.
 Write down I can see, thank God.”
 As she reached the last line of that yellow notepad, she said, “the madness was routed.”

 Maya Angelou wrote all of her books and poems on yellow notepads.
 “As I approach the clean page, I think of how blessed I am.”

 Being Grateful Is Good For Your Health

 Maya Angelou’s mentor was onto something.
-Science has actually shown that “practicing gratitude” is good for you!
+Science has actually shown that practicing gratitude is good for you!
 According to a study by Dr. Robert Emmons, those who kept gratitude journals:

 - exercised more regularly,